 During a leave of absence from her regular studies, Tuano spent her days at the research center doing CAD — computer-aided design work — with a software program called SolidWorks, which allows for 3-D modeling.
 With this tool, she conducted structural analysis to improve upon the helicopter designs of previous interns, and she came up with her own renderings.
 (Her classes at UD on solid mechanics and computer-aided design were, she said, “definitely very helpful.”)
 Tuano’s job was to focus primarily on shape — for instance, she developed options for folding the helicopter up so that it fits inside a lander, or the protective shell that will cushion an impact on Mars.

 There are numerous challenges to designing such a rotorcraft for the Red Planet.
-Because the Martian atmosphere is so thin, the helicopter must be lightweight (around 44 pounds is the target, all scientific instruments included).
+Because the Martian atmosphere is so thin, the helicopter must be lightweight (around 44 pounds or 20 kilograms is the target, all scientific instruments included).
 But it must also be powerful — blades have to spin much faster than they do on Earth.
-Additionally, the device has to withstand temperatures that dip to minus 130-degrees Fahrenheit, and it needs to be largely autonomous, since radio signals can take 21 minutes to travel all the way from Earth, ruling out any type of joystick operation.
+Additionally, the device has to withstand temperatures that dip to minus 130 degrees Fahrenheit (-90 degrees Celsius), and it needs to be largely autonomous, since radio signals can take 21 minutes to travel all the way from Earth, ruling out any type of joystick operation.

 “I learned a great deal about the person I want to become,” Tuano said about facing these challenges.
 “In college, failure is really terrifying, but with this kind of research, you’re encouraged to try out many different things, because failure is a lesson you can learn from.
 I have realized how much I want to access and embrace that mentality.”